 Introduction to the world of a manager, the knowledge needed, the process of managing, the actual practice of managing, and the adjustments to change that are important in the modern world.

-Prerequisite: WRT 105 or WRT 106.
+1 c.u.
+Prerequisite: WRT 102 orWRT 105 or WRT 106